n3rada/toboggan/README.md

 ### Considerations

-Your `execute()` function must handle all quirks of the target system:
+Your `execute()` function must handle all quirks of the target system.

 If space characters need to be replaced (e.g., with `${IFS}`), handle that inside the function.